Skycoder42/libsodium_dart_bindings/packages/sodium/README.md

   // create a completer that will wait for the library to be loaded final completer = Completer<dynamic>();

-  // Set the global `sodium` property to our JS type, with the callback beeing
+  // Set the global `sodium` property to our JS type, with the callback being
   // redirected to the completer setProperty(window, 'sodium', SodiumBrowserInit(
     onload: allowInterop(completer.complete),